Getting Started with .NET MAUI Autocomplete

 Step 3: Set the TextMemberPath and DisplayMemberPath.

-The .NET MAUI Autocomplete control is populated with the list of social media.
-However, because the ‘SocialMedia’ model contains two properties ‘Name’ and ‘ID’, it is necessary to intimate which property should be a display value in the selection box portion and drop-down suggestion of the Autocomplete control.
+The .NET MAUI Autocomplete control is populated with a list of social media options.
+However, since the ‘SocialMedia’ model includes two properties, ‘Name’ and ‘ID’, it’s necessary to specify which property should be used as the display value in both the selection box portion and the drop-down suggestion list of the Autocomplete control.

-TextMemberPath - This property path is used to get the value for displaying in the selection box portion of the .NET MAUI Autocomplete control when an item is selected.
+TextMemberPath: This property path is used to retrieve the value that will be displayed in the selection box portion of the .NET MAUI Autocomplete control when an item is selected.
 The default value is String.Empty.

-DisplayMemberPath - This property path is used to specify the name or path of the property displayed for each data item in the drop-down list.
+DisplayMemberPath: This property path is used to specify the name or path of the property that will be displayed for each data item in the drop-down list.
 The default value is String.Empty.

 <editors:SfAutocomplete x:Name="autocomplete"